Graduate Studies Reports Access

 4. Apply basic research skills involving collection and analysis of local data, reporting of results

-At the end of the course, participants are expected to demonstrate targeted understandings and skills by being able to (objectives each outcomes is aligned with are shown in parenthesis):
+- Learning Outcomes: At the end of the course, participants are expected to demonstrate targeted understandings and skills by being able to (objectives each outcomes is aligned with are shown in parenthesis):

 Articulate a project rationale and a feasible work plan requiring the identification and justification of a worthwhile problem at the school, program, or classroom level depending on particular interests to be completed during one semester (Objective 1).